westonganger/spreadsheet_architect/README.md

       ['Category/Tags', "#{category.name} - #{tags.collect(&:name).join(', ')}"]
     ]

-    # OR just humanize the method to use as the label ex.
+    # OR if you want to use the method or attribute name as a label it must be a symbol ex.
+"Title", "Content", "Published"
+    [:title, :content, :published]

+    # OR a Combination of Both ex.
 "Title", "Content", "Author Name", "Published"
-    [:title, content, (author.name rescue nil), :published]

-    # OR a Combination of Both
-    [:title, :content, ['Author',(author.name rescue nil)], :published] end end
+    [:title, :content, ['Author Name',(author.name rescue nil)], :published] end end
 ```